TCL adds Google TV Smart to stream to 5 Series and 6 Series TVs | ExBulletin

 No, you can’t switch between two operating systems on the same TV (sorry).

-Chris Larson, Senior Vice President of TCL North America, said: “We still believe in the basic beliefs of television performance … but today’s consumers want more than that.
-They play games, streaming, IoT control, and more.
-I want it, “Google software allows.
+Chris Larson, Senior Vice President of TCL North America, said: They play games, streaming, IoT control and more.
+I want it, “Google software forgive.

 New remote control for TCL’s Google TV.

-In terms of hardware specifications, the Google TV model is about the same as the Roku brothers, but with full-array local dimming and image enhancement features such as QLEDs.
+In terms of hardware specifications, the Google TV model is similar to Roku’s siblings, but with additional image extensions such as: Full array local dimming with QLEDs.
 However, there are some small differences that are worth pointing out.
-Google TV handles Dolby Vision and HDR10, which all 5-series and 6-series models support, as well as HDR 10 Plus formats not found on Roku models.
-The Google TV 5 Series supports Dolby Atmos Audio, but the 5 Series Roku does not.
-TCL has also made Google’s 5 Series a bit brighter than the Roku version. same.
+In addition to Dolby Vision and HDR10, Google TV is supported on all 5 and 6 series models, and the HDR10 Plus A format is not on the Roku model.
+Google TV 5 Series supports Dolby Atmos Audio, but 5 Series Roku is not.
+TCL also makes Google’s 5 Series a bit brighter than the Roku version-according to the company, both 6 Series are the same brightness.

 The biggest difference is the smart TV suite.
-Google’s TV software was originally introduced on Google TV’s Chromecast and was also seen on Sony TV in 2021, but it’s more complex than Roku.
-The home page displays app tiles for major streaming video services, as well as a variety of TV shows and movies driven by the recommendation engine.
-It provides access to Google’s Stadia gaming platform, and voice support is much more robust thanks to the Google Assistant.
+Google’s TV software was originally Chromecast and Google TV, Sony TV in 2021, and was more complex than Roku.
+The home page displays tiles for various TV shows, movies, and apps driven by the recommendation engine.
+Leading Streaming Video Services ..
+Provides access to Google Stadia.
+The gaming platform and voice support are much more robust thanks to the Google Assistant.

-In addition to the voice remote control, the Google TV model also has a built-in long-range microphone built into the TV itself, allowing you to say “Hey, Google” and call the Google Assistant hands-free.
-If necessary, the TV has a physical privacy switch to disable the listening feature at all times.
+In addition to the voice remote control, the Google TV model has a long-range microphone built into the TV itself, so you can say “Hey Google” and call the Google Assistant hands-free.
+If desired, the TV has a physical privacy switch to always disable the listening feature.

-If you’re trying to add a webcam to your TV for video calls via an app like Google Duo, you can add it using the $ 79 accessory.
+Anyone trying to add a webcam to their TV for video calls via apps like: You can do that with the Google Duo $ 79 accessory.
 The TCL states that other USB webcams may work as well, but does not publish a comprehensive list.

-Regarding the difference between the Google TV 5 Series and the 6 Series, the latter remains a bit more upscale and supports additional features such as 4K / 120Hz for gaming (Roku version of the 6 Series is 1440p / 120Hz).
-The 6-series includes a mini LED backlight system with 240 local dimming zones 75 inches in size, a 120Hz refresh rate, THX certified game mode, and an environment for automatically adjusting the brightness of room images.
-There is also an optical sensor.
+Regarding the difference between the Google TV 5 Series and the 6 Series, the latter remains a bit more upscale and supports additional features such as 4K / 120Hz for gaming (the Roku version of the 6 Series is the largest at 1440p / 120Hz).
+Please note).
+For the 6 Series Mini LED Backlight System, there are 240 local dimming zones that are 75 inches in size.
+120Hz refresh rate, THX certified game mode, ambient light sensor for automatically adjusting the brightness of room images.
 The 6 Series also has four HDMI ports compared to the three in the 5 Series.

-Unlike TCL’s 8K Roku TV, there is no 8K version of the TCL 6 series with Google TV yet.
-Chris Larson of TCL states that the company is working on the new 85-inch QLED flagship of the XL collection, the 85X9.
-It provides 8K resolution with Google software and the company’s new OD Zero mini LED system.
-He says more information will be revealed at the end of the month.
+Unlike the TCL 8K Roku TV, there is no 8K version of the TCL 6 series with Google TV yet.
+Chris Larson of TCL says the company is working on a new 85-inch QLED flagship.
+Google’s software, called the XL Collection 85X9, and its new software offer an OD zero mini LED system with 8K resolution.
+He states that details will be revealed at the end of the month.

 CNET TV, streaming, audio